 Our business is subject to numerous risks and uncertainties that you should be aware of in evaluating our business.
-These risks are described more fully in 'Item 1A - Risk Factors,' and include, but are not limited to, the following:
+These risks are described more fully in Item 1A - Risk Factors, and include, but are not limited to, the following:

-- We may not be successful in our efforts to use our differentiated asset-centric business model to build a pipeline of product candidates with commercial value. - A single or limited number of subsidiaries may comprise a large proportion of our value. - We face challenges, risks and expenses related to the integration of the operations of our asset-centric Centessa Subsidiaries, as well as the management of the expected growth in the scale and complexity of our operations. - We, and our subsidiaries have incurred net losses since inception, and we expect to continue to incur losses for the foreseeable future and may never achieve or maintain profitability. - We will need substantial additional funds to advance development of our product candidates, and we cannot guarantee that we will have sufficient funds available in the future to develop and commercialize our current or future product candidates. - Our product candidates are in various stages of development, including many in preclinical stages, and may fail in development or suffer delays that materially adversely affect their commercial viability. - We may not be successful in our efforts to identify, discover, in-license or otherwise acquire additional product candidates and may fail to capitalize on programs or product candidates that may represent a greater commercial opportunity or for which there is a greater likelihood of success. - Success in preclinical studies or early clinical trials may not be indicative of results obtained in later trials. - We may encounter substantial delays or challenges in the initiation, conduct or completion of our clinical trials, and the results of clinical development are uncertain - Even if we complete the necessary preclinical studies and clinical trials, the marketing approval process is expensive, time-consuming and uncertain and may prevent us from obtaining approvals for the commercialization of our product candidates. - We may be unable to obtain U.S. or foreign regulatory approval and, as a result, unable to commercialize our product candidates. - We rely, and expect to continue to rely, on third parties to conduct our preclinical studies and clinical trials and if these third parties perform in an unsatisfactory manner, our business could be substantially harmed. - We could experience manufacturing problems that result in delays in our development or commercialization of our programs or otherwise harm our business - If we are unable to obtain and maintain sufficient patent and other intellectual property protection for our product candidates and technology or other product candidates that may be identified, or if the scope of the intellectual property protection obtained is not sufficiently broad, our competitors could develop and commercialize product candidates similar or identical to the product candidates, and our ability to successfully commercialize the product candidates and other product candidates that we may pursue may be impaired.
+- We may not be successful in our efforts to use our differentiated asset-centric drug discovery and development approach to build a pipeline of product candidates with commercial value. - A single or limited number of programs or product candidates may comprise a large proportion of our value. - We face challenges, risks and expenses related to the integration of the operations of our asset-centric Centessa Subsidiaries, as well as the management of the expected growth in the scale and complexity of our operations. - We, and our subsidiaries have incurred net losses since inception, and we expect to continue to incur losses for the foreseeable future and may never achieve or maintain profitability. - We will need substantial additional funds to advance development of our product candidates, and we cannot guarantee that we will have sufficient funds available in the future to develop and commercialize our current or future product candidates. - Our credit facility and payment obligations under the Note Purchase Agreement with Oberland Capital contain operating and financial covenants that restrict our business and financing activities, are subject to acceleration in specified circumstances and may adversely affect our financial position or results of operations and our ability to raise additional capital which in turn may increase our vulnerability to adverse clinical or regulatory developments or economic or business downtums or which may result in Oberland Capital taking possession of our assets and disposing of any collateral. - Our product candidates are in various stages of development, including many in preclinical stages, and may fail in development or suffer delays that materially adversely affect their commercial viability. - We may not be successful in our efforts to identify, discover, in-license or otherwise acquire additional product candidates and may fail to capitalize on programs or product candidates that may represent a greater commercial opportunity or for which there is a greater likelihood of success. - Success in preclinical studies or early clinical trials may not be indicative of results obtained in later trials. - We may encounter substantial delays or challenges in the initiation, conduct or completion of our clinical trials, and the results of clinical development are uncertain. - Even if we complete the necessary preclinical studies and clinical trials, the marketing approval process is expensive, time-consuming and uncertain and may prevent us from obtaining approvals for the commercialization of our product candidates. - We may be unable to obtain U.S. or foreign regulatory approval and, as a result, unable to commercialize our product candidates. - We rely, and expect to continue to rely, on third parties to conduct our preclinical studies, clinical trials, and manufacturing activities and if these third parties perform in an unsatisfactory manner, our business could be substantially harmed. - Preclinical and clinical development is a long, expensive and uncertain process, we have terminated certain of our programs and may further terminate one or more of our current preclinical and/or clinical development programs.